A live and intimate one to one encounter to be experienced on the phone.

 Tickets are available as ‘Pay What You Can’ – the suggested price for this event is £15 – but there are a range of ticket prices so you can choose what you can afford from the options, including £0 as we want as many people as possible to access our Homemakers commissions.

 We’ve also included a higher option for anyone who wants to take the opportunity to make a larger donation to our artists and organisations.
 How much you choose to pay is completely up to you, and every audience member will receive exactly the same content and experience.

-All the money raised from ticket sales for this event will be split evenly with 50% going directly to the artist and 50% to Yellow Earth’s response fund to allow them to continue to support future artists and commissions.
+All the money raised from ticket sales for this event will be split evenly with 50% going directly to the artist and 50% to New Earth Theatre’s response fund to allow them to continue to support future artists and commissions.